AlexMoffat/timecalc/TimeCalcHelp/_English.lproj/durationconversion.md

 order: 70
 ---
 You can display a duration broken down into days, hours, minutes, seconds or milliseconds.
 If the duration can't be completely expressed in the chosen unit then the remaining milliseconds are also formatted.
+The valid units are

+ - `d` days
+ - `h` hours
+ - `m` minutes
+ - `s` seconds
+ - `ms` milliseconds

 ````
 # How many seconds in 14 hours.